ViewComponent/view_component/docs/frequently-asked-questions.md

 # Frequently asked questions

-## Can I use other templating languages besides ERB?

-Yes.
-ViewComponent is tested against ERB, Haml, and Slim, but it should support most Rails template handlers.

 ## Can I render a ViewComponent to a string, from inside a controller action?

 When rendering multiple times the same component, you may want to render it only once, from the controller action, and reuse it.